 This Tableau software is the most intelligent bi tool available in the current market.
-It allows the data analysts to design Charts, Maps, Tabular and Matrix reports, Stories, and Dashboards without any technical knowledge with a simple drag and drop functionality.
+It allows the data analysts to design Charts, Maps, Tabular and Matrix reports, Stories, and Dashboards without technical knowledge with a simple drag-and-drop functionality.

 You don’t need any programming knowledge or coding skills to learn tutorials or use the Tableau business intelligence tool.
-Perhaps, all you need is data to analyze your business and the Desktop to create reports.
+You may need data to analyze your business and the Desktop to create reports.